 When a patient presents at the clinical site requesting abortion, she will be evaluated in the standard manner at that site to determine if she is eligible for medication abortion.
-All standard procedures for medication abortion at the site will be performed by the site clinician, including completing the abortion consent and Danco Patient Agreement.
+All standard procedures for medication abortion at the site will be performed before recruitment, including completing the abortion consent and Danco Patient Agreement.

-If she is eligible for medication abortion, after all procedures other than dispensing medications, she will be given a brief description of the study by the clinician and asked if she is interested in participating.
-A flyer will be posted in the clinic waiting room and/or examination room to inform patients about the study (see Appendix A).
-She will be told that the study will involve obtaining all medications at the pharmacy, rather than obtaining some medications at the clinic and some at the pharmacy.
-She will be told that only a limited number of pharmacies are able to dispense Mifeprex[®].
-She will be told that there will be no additional cost to her for participating in the study; if for some reason the participant's insurance will not cover the cost of Mifeprex® because it is dispensed in the pharmacy, the study will cover that cost.
-She will be told that participation also involves completing an online survey the following day and another survey approximately 2 weeks later (both of which may also be performed over the phone if she prefers).
-If the patient is interested and eligible to participate in the study, she will undergo signed informed consent (Appendix B), HIPAA Authorization (Appendix O), and contact information and preferences will be obtained (on either a paper form or on an iPad; Appendix C).
+If she is eligible for medication abortion, after all procedures other than dispensing medications, she will be given a brief description of the study by the clinician or research coordinator and asked if she is interested in participating.
+A flyer will be posted in the clinic waiting room and/or examination room and may be given to patients in advance of the abortion consent to inform patients about the study (see Appendix A).
+The patient will be told that the study will involve obtaining all medications at the pharmacy, rather than obtaining some medications at the clinic and some at the pharmacy.
+She will be told that only a limited number of pharmacies are able to dispense Mifeprex® and given information about how to get to the participating pharmacy (as well as the hours during which a participating pharmacist will be working, if needed).
+If there are any gaps in staffing at the pharmacy, the patient will be notified of the timing of those gaps in coverage before leaving the clinic via the pharmacy directions/handout.
+If this will be an issue for the patient, a solution will be found at the clinic before the patient leaves or she will not be enrolled in the study.
+Patients will be told that if they have any problems accessing the medications at the clinic, they should come back to the clinic.
+All except one of our pharmacies is located within the same building as the clinic and a 1 minute walk with a very similar schedule to the pharmacy.
+She will be told that there will be no additional cost to her for participating in the study.
+At University of California sites, the study will cover the costs of the medication abortion procedure and the medications.
+At Kaiser and University of Washington, the cost of Mifeprex® and misoprostol will be paid for by the study, but the payment for the abortion service will not differ from standard practice.
+The participant will be told that participation also involves completing an online survey the following day and another survey approximately 2 weeks later (both of which may also be performed over the phone if she prefers).
+If the patient is interested and eligible to participate in the study, she will undergo signed informed consent (Appendix B) on paper or on an iPad, by the site PI or coordinator, including HIPAA Authorization (Appendix O).
+After consent, the patients will complete a secure electronic form (on either a paper form or on an iPad; Appendix C) to submit their contact information and contact preferences to the UCSF study team so that UCSF can send and follow-up on the Day 2 and Day 14 patient surveys.
 Women who do not return for follow-up at the clinic will be contacted by phone or email to obtain information about abortion completion and adverse events.